Bryce Cotton: NBA, D-League, China, and Turkey (2014–2016)

-Perth Wildcats (2017–present)
+Perth Wildcats (2017–2025)

-2016–17 season: Championship and Grand Final MVP
+2016–17 season: Championship and grand final MVP

-By late December 2016, reports surfaced of Cotton's move to Australia to join the Perth Wildcats for the rest of the 2016–17 NBL season.
-On January 3, 2017, the Wildcats made the signing official.
-Cotton set a Wildcats scoring record on NBL debut four days later with 26 points against the Sydney Kings, eclipsing James Ennis' 25-point NBL debut with the Wildcats in 2013.
+By late December 2016, reports surfaced that Cotton was moving to Australia.
+On January 3, 2017, Cotton signed with the Perth Wildcats of the National Basketball League (NBL) for the rest of the 2016–17 NBL season.
+In his debut on January 7, Cotton scored 26 points in an 80–74 win over the Sydney Kings, setting a Wildcats debut scoring record.
 In his fifth game for the Wildcats on January 20, Cotton scored a season-high 27 points in an 84–78 overtime win over the Cairns Taipans.
 In late January, Cotton committed to remaining with the Wildcats for the rest of the season after rejecting a 10-day contract from the Atlanta Hawks.
 On February 3, he scored a game-high 25 points on 8-of-11 shooting, including five 3-pointers, in a 94–63 win over the Brisbane Bullets.
 In the Wildcats' regular-season finale on February 12, Cotton scored 19 points in a 96–94 win over Melbourne United.
 The win propelled the Wildcats into the finals as they finished the regular season in third place with a 15–13 record.
-At 22.09 points per game, Cotton ousted Casper Ware (22.06) for the NBL's regular season scoring champion.
+His 22.1 points per game during 11 regular season games saw him win the NBL's scoring title as the league's leading scorer.

 In game one of the Wildcats' best-of-three semi-final series against the second-seeded Taipans in Cairns on February 17, Cotton had a 34-point effort to lead his team to a 91–69 win.
 His 34 points were the most scored by a Wildcat in a post-season game since Shawn Redhage had 35 in 2008.
 He also had a team-high five assists and three steals.
 Cotton scored nine points in game two in Perth three days later, as the Wildcats defeated the Taipans 74–66 to sweep the series and move on to the NBL Grand Final.
-The Wildcats went on to sweep the best-of-five grand final series, defeating the Illawarra Hawks 3–0 behind a Grand Final MVP performance from Cotton.
+The Wildcats went on to sweep the best-of-five grand final series, defeating the Illawarra Hawks 3–0 behind a grand final MVP performance from Cotton.
 Over the three games, Cotton averaged 27.7 points, which included a 45-point effort in a 95–86 title-clinching win in game three.
 He shot 12-of-17 from the field, 7-of-12 from 3-point range, and 14-of-15 from the free throw line in game three, with his 45 points setting the new all-time NBL Grand Final scoring record.
 In 16 games for the Wildcats, he averaged 23.1 points, 3.2 rebounds, 3.1 assists and 1.3 steals per game.